OCR-D/spec/ocrd_tool.md

                     type: object
                     description: Describe the properties of an object value
                   additionalProperties:
+                    oneOf:
-                    type: boolean
+                    - type: boolean
                       description: Whether an object value may contain properties not explicitly defined
+                    - type: object
+                      description: Schema any additional properties need to adhere to
                   required:
                     type: boolean
                     description: Whether this parameter is required